tperehinets/CodePath-Web-Final-Project-Dance-Hub-/README.md

 The following **optional** features are implemented:

-- [ ] Users can upload images directly from their local machine as an image file
+- [X] Users can upload images directly from their local machine as an image file
-- [ ] Display a loading animation whenever data is being fetched

 ## Video Walkthrough